RafaySystems/terraform-provider-rafay/docs/resources/resource_template.md

 - `restricted_values` (List of String) If the override type is restricted, values it is restricted to
 - `type` (String) Specify the type of override this variable supports, Available types are `allowed`, `notallowed`, `restricted`
+- `selectors` (List of String) Used to alias a variable and restrict the override scope

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`